gazlu/OpenEntity.NET/README.md

 OpenEntity.NET - Another Micro ORM and Repository
 ==============

-Open Entity is a Micro ORM inspired by massive which supports async operation and can b e exposed though a businesss repository.
+Open Entity is a Micro ORM inspired by massive which supports async operation and can be exposed though a businesss repository.
 ----